-If the taxpayer did not derive any income in a particular year of assessment, it does not automatically mean that the taxpayer did not conduct a business or a trade in that year of assessment or that it did not trade for the purpose of earning income.
-In ITC 77725 the court held that a company that had unsuccessfully attempted to let its property did carry on a trade.
+ITC 777 the court held that a company that had unsuccessfully attempted to let its property did carry on a trade.
 If no income is earned, the question arises whether there is an intention to trade or to earn income with the result that more evidence may be required.

-4.2.5 "Improvement"
+4.2.5 Meaning of "improvement"

 Section 13bis does not define what constitutes an "improvement".
 The ordinary dictionary meaning of the word must therefore be considered.
-The Shorter Oxford English Dictionary on Historical Principles contains various meanings for the word but the following one is appropriate in the circumstances:26
+The Shorter Oxford English Dictionary on Historical Principles contains various meanings for the word but the following one is appropriate in the circumstances: